jslakva/hello-world/README.md

 # hello-world
 just another repository

-Change to see how the pull request looks like.
+Change to see how the conflict looks like.